Worked Examples on Cross Section Analysis & Design software application

 - Example 9: Check of user-defined reinforcement pattern in a composite cross section of a column

-- Example 10: Creation of interaction diagram for a composite cross section of a column
+- Example 10: Construction of interaction diagram for a composite cross section of a column

 - Example 11: Cross sectional properties of a built-up steel section

-- Example 12: Creation of interaction diagram for a built-up steel section
+- Example 12: Construction of interaction diagram for a built-up steel section

 - Example 13: Estimation of maximum and minimum developed stresses on a built-up steel section under given external loads